luismts/100-days-of-blockchain-code/README.md

 ### Day 12: July 29, 2018
 ##### Coding Smart Contracts on EOSIO

-   **Today's Progress**: Started reading EOS's white paper and doing more research on EOS in general
+   **Today's Progress**: Started reading EOS's white paper and doing more research on EOS in general.

    **Thoughts**: I think there is a very high potential for EOS to grow in the next few months/years.
 Really excited to see what will happen over time.
 I will definitely look into developing DApps for EOS.